igorline/slither_wiki/Printer-documentation.md

 3 | `contract-summary` | Print a summary of the contracts 4 | `function-id` | Print the keccack256 signature of the functions
-5 | `function-summary` | Print a summary of the functions 6 | `human-summary` | Print a human readable summary of the contracts 7 | `inheritance` | Print the inheritance relations between contracts 8 | `inheritance-graph` | Export the inheritance graph of each contract to a dot file 9 | `slithir` | Print the slithIR representation of the functions
+5 | `function-summary` | Print a summary of the functions 6 | `human-summary` | Print a human-readable summary of the contracts 7 | `inheritance` | Print the inheritance relations between contracts 8 | `inheritance-graph` | Export the inheritance graph of each contract to a dot file 9 | `slithir` | Print the slithIR representation of the functions